broncowdd/auto_restrict/readme.md

 - add  <?php include('auto_restrict.php'); ?> in the destination page

-To create a logout link, just add "?deconnexion=ok" at the end (the target link must include auto_restrict, of course ^^).
+To create a logout link, just add "?logout=ok" at the end (the target link must include auto_restrict, of course ^^).